Fanconi Anaemia Support Australasia

 Bringing together people and families affected by FA in Australia, New Zealand and beyond.

-Fanconi Anaemia Support Australasia (FASA) is a not-for-profit membership based, Incorporated association.
+Fanconi Anaemia Support Australasia (FASA) is a not-for-profit membership based, Incorporated association registered in New South Wales.
+It is also registered under the Corporations Act as a Registrable Australian Body (ARBN 671 780 135).
 It is governed by a committee of its members.

 FASA aims to bring together people and families affected by FA in Australia, New Zealand and beyond by creating opportunities for connection through camps, family meetings, social media and through the incredible bond which is created when two or more gather with such a rare disease.